yona-lang/homepage/docs/stdlib/json.md

 in one
 ```

-This program parses the JSON string and returns a Yatta dictionary, which is then pattern matched on and a key of `"1"` is assigned to name `one`.
+This program parses the JSON string and returns a Yona dictionary, which is then pattern matched on and a key of `"1"` is assigned to name `one`.
 Thus the result of this expression is `2`.

 Note that JSON has fewer data types, for example it has no representation of symbols.
-Regarding numbers, Yatta first tries to parse them as integers, if that's not possible, it will parse them as floats.
+Regarding numbers, Yona first tries to parse them as integers, if that's not possible, it will parse them as floats.

 This function is implemented as a native builtin in Java, mainly for performance reasons.

 ### Generating JSON
-Function `generate` is a function of single argument (any Yatta value), returning a string containing JSON representation of the passed argument.
+Function `generate` is a function of single argument (any Yona value), returning a string containing JSON representation of the passed argument.

-This function is actually very simple to understand just by reading its [source code](https://github.com/yatta-lang/yatta/blob/master/language/lib-yatta/JSON.yatta) (it's less than 20 lines of code).
+This function is actually very simple to understand just by reading its [source code](https://github.com/yona-lang/yona/blob/master/language/lib-yona/JSON.yona) (it's less than 20 lines of code).

 Example usage:
 ```haskell